department-of-veterans-affairs/va-mobile-feature-support/mermaid/projects/vsc-api-refactor/api-response-structure.md

 ## Overview

-This diagram details the new standardized response format that the unified `/veteranStatusCard` endpoint will return, including success, warning, and error states with corresponding UI-ready data.
+This diagram details the new standardized response format that both `/web/veteranStatusCard` and `/mobile/veteranStatusCard` endpoints will return from the unified backend service, including success, warning, and error states with corresponding UI-ready data.

 ## Response Structure Details